sethmccombs/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Send a reminder email to k-dev
 - Monitor [Testgrid](https://testgrid.k8s.io/) and [Prow](https://prow.k8s.io/) to understand the stability of the release and PRs getting ready to merge.
 If Prow and Test grid are not in a good state consult folks from SIG Testing on delaying code freeze by a day if needed.
 - LGTM / Approve and remove the hold on the PR for enabling code freeze.
 [Example from 1.15 here](https://github.com/kubernetes/test-infra/pull/12808)
-- As meeded assist the Bug Triage lead and Enhancements lead removing PRs and enhancements from the milestone that aren't merged in time
+- As needed assist the Bug Triage lead and Enhancements lead removing PRs and enhancements from the milestone that aren't merged in time

 ### Week 10